-Nobody expected such an underdog story in the summer when Claudio Ranieri replaced Nigel Pearson as manager of a Leicester team who had been on the brink of relegation before an incredible end-of-season run in 2014/15.
+Nobody expected such an underdog story in the summer when Claudio Ranieri replaced Nigel Pearson as manager of a Leicester City team who had been on the brink of relegation before an incredible end-of-season run in 2014/15.

 Ranieri's arrival and the additions of N’Golo Kante and Christian Fuchs began to shape what was to follow as they opened with a 4-2 victory over Sunderland.

 There was more expectation at reigning champions Chelsea, who had brought in Radamel Falcao and Pedro to bolster their attack, while goalkeeper Petr Cech left Stamford Bridge for Arsenal and Raheem Sterling joined Kevin De Bruyne at Manchester City.

 Man City got off to a blistering start, winning 3-0 at West Bromwich Albion in the first of five straight victories to start the campaign.

 Chelsea's fortunes were a stark contrast, as defeats by Man City, Crystal Palace and Everton left Jose Mourinho’s side hovering above the relegation zone in September.